-Significant Disturbance Any natural impact that results in a loss of at dead trees include the stem, branches, roots, or section thereof, regardless of species, with a minimum diameter at breast height of five inches and a minimum height of 15 feet.
+The carbon in standing dead trees.
+Standing dead trees include the stem, branches, roots, or section thereof, regardless of species, with a minimum diameter at breast height of five inches and a minimum height of 15 feet.
 Stumps are not considered standing dead stocks.